-- (9) Emphasis Inspections An inspection may be made if the place of employment is included in a [N]national or [L]local safety or health [E]emphasis [P]program.
+- (7) Scheduling Health Inspections for Nonfixed Places of Employment An inspection may be scheduled when information such as recognized health hazards known to be associated with certain processes are reasonably thought to exist at a place of employment. - (8) Random Inspections The Division will conduct random inspections of places of employment that are scheduled and conducted under written neutral administrative standards.
+Program directives will be issued and changed when the director believes it necessary to preserve the random nature of the inspections. - (9) Emphasis Inspections An inspection may be made if the place of employment is included in a national or local safety or health emphasis program.
 Emphasis programs are established by identifying the most hazardous industries and processes through information obtained from the Department of Consumer and Business Services claim files, the Bureau of Labor Statistics Occupational Injury and Illness Survey, the Oregon Employment Department, and knowledge of recognized hazards associated with certain processes.
-Program [D]directives will be issued to establish and describe emphasis programs and the written neutral administrative [criteria] standards that will be used to schedule the inspections. - (10) Farm Labor Housing Inspections Farm labor housing is a [N]national and [L]local [E]emphasis program.
+Program directives will be issued to establish and describe emphasis programs and the written neutral administrative standards that will be used to schedule the inspections. - (10) Farm Labor Housing Inspections Farm labor housing is a national and local emphasis program.
 A list of all known farm labor housing locations will be sent to field offices annually.
 Locations may be selected and inspected in any order to make efficient use of available resources.
 Housing locations not on the list may also be inspected.
-Farm [L]labor [H]housing is not an agricultural operation[-]; therefore, the agriculture exemption for employers of 10 or fewer permanent, year-round employees does not apply to farm labor housing inspections. - (11) The Division will make reasonable efforts to notify, in writing, each employer whose place of employment is rated as one of the most unsafe places of employment and [in the state of the] that there is increased likelihood of inspection of the employer's place of employment and [of the availability of] consultative services are available. - (a) Notification will be done on an annual basis and sent[-] by regular mail[-] to the last known address on record with the Division. - (b) Failure to provide notification to an employer [pursuant to]under this section will not invalidate a subsequent inspection. - (12) Agricultural [E]employers with 10 or fewer permanent, year-round employees, both full-time and part-time, will be subject to scheduled inspections only if any of the following has occurred: - (a) A valid complaint has been filed [pursuant] according to ORS 654.062, or - (b) Within [a 2-year period]the preceding two-year period, [the proposed inspection date,] an accident at the employer's agricultural place of employment [employer's establishment has] resulted in death or a serious disabling injury from a violation of the Oregon Safe Employment Act or rules adopted under the act, or [an injury or illness resulting in an overnight hospital admission for medical treatment or more than 3 days of lost work, or] - [CLARIFICATION NOTE: The accident resulting from violation of the Oregon Safe Employment Act or rules adopted pursuant thereto.] - (c) The employer and principal supervisors of the agricultural establishment have not annually completed [annually] at least [4] four hours of instruction on agricultural safety or health rules and procedures.
-This instruction must be documented. - (A) [The i]Instruction [will] includes any instruction conducted or accepted by O[R-]regon OSHA[.
-I] or instruction related to agricultural safety and health that is offered or approved by any public or private college, [er] university, or governmental agency. [will be deemed to be automatically accepted.
-Documentation of instruction] The employer must [be] maintain[ed by the employer] documentation of the instruction.
-[Such]The documentation must include the date, provider, subject, and duration of the instruction, [the subject covered] and the signature of the person completing the instruction.
+Farm labor housing is not an agricultural operation; therefore, the agriculture exemption for employers of 10 or fewer permanent, year-round employees does not apply to farm labor housing inspections. - (11) The Division will make reasonable efforts to notify, in writing, each employer whose place of employment is rated as one of the most unsafe places of employment and that there is increased likelihood of inspection of the employer's place of employment and consultative services are available. - (a) Notification will be done on an annual basis and sent by regular mail to the last known address on record with the Division. - (b) Failure to provide notification to an employer under this section will not invalidate a subsequent inspection. - (12) Agricultural employers with 10 or fewer permanent, year-round employees, both full-time and part-time, will be subject to scheduled inspections only if any of the following has occurred: - (a) A valid complaint has been filed according to ORS 654.062, or

+- (b) Within the preceding two-year period, an accident at the employer's agricultural place of employment resulted in death or a serious disabling injury from a violation of the Oregon Safe Employment Act or rules adopted under the act, or - (c) The employer and principal supervisors of the agricultural establishment have not annually completed at least four hours of instruction on agricultural safety or health rules and procedures.
+This instruction must be documented. - (A) Instruction includes any instruction conducted or accepted by Oregon OSHA or instruction related to agricultural safety and health that is offered or approved by any public or private college, university, or governmental agency.
+The employer must maintain documentation of the instruction.
+The documentation must include the date, provider, subject, and duration of the instruction, and the signature of the person completing the instruction.

-NOTE: Certified Applicator Training Core A and B offered by the Oregon Department of Agriculture[,] will satisfy a portion of the required training.
+NOTE: Certified Applicator Training Core A and B offered by the Oregon Department of Agriculture will satisfy a portion of the required training.
 One hour credit will be allowed annually for this training.